WordPress/developer-plugins-handbook/wordpress-org/common-issues/index.md

 if ( ! defined( 'ABSPATH' ) ) exit; // Exit if accessed directly
 ```

-## Internationalization: Don't use variables or defines as text, context or text domain parameters.
+## Variables as text

-In order to make a string translatable in your plugin you are using a set of special functions.
-These functions collectively are known as "gettext".

-There is a [dedicated team in the WordPress community](https://make.wordpress.org/polyglots/) to translate and help other translating strings of WordPress core, plugins and themes to other languages.

-To make them be able to translate this plugin, please **do not use variables or function calls** for the text, context or text domain parameters of any gettext function, all of them **NEED to be strings**.
-Note that the translation parser reads the code without executing it, so it won't be able to read anything that is not a string within these functions.

-## Internationalization: Don't use variables or defines as text, context or text domain parameters.
+**Internationalization: Don't use variables or defines as text, context or text domain parameters.**

 In order to make a string translatable in your plugin you are using a set of special functions.
 These functions collectively are known as "gettext".